King Tai of Zhou

-King Tai of Zhou (周太王 (Zhōu Tài Wáng, Great King of Zhou)) or Gugong Danfu (古公亶父 (Gǔgōng Dǎnfù, The Ancient Lord Father Dan)) was a great leader of the Zhou clan during the Shang dynasty.
+King Tai of Zhou (周太王 (Zhōu Tài Wáng, Great King of Zhou)) or Gugong Danfu (古公亶父 (Gǔgōng Dǎnfù, The Ancient Lord Father Dan)) was a leader of the Predynastic Zhou during the Shang dynasty in ancient China.
 His great-grandson Fa would later conquer the Shang and establish the Zhou dynasty.

 Name

 "King Tai" was a posthumous name bestowed upon him by his descendants.
 He was never a king during his lifetime.
-He was earlier known as Old Duke Danfu (Gugong Danfu), for instance, in the Classic of Poetry.
+He was earlier known as Gu Gong Danfu (Ancient Patriarch Dan), for instance, in the Classic of Poetry.
 Occasionally, a few scholars refer to him as Ji Danfu, referencing his surname Ji (姬).

 History

 In the family hymns recorded in the Classic of Poetry, the Ji family is traced from the miraculous birth of the Xia dynasty culture hero and court official Houji caused by his mother's stepping into a footprint left by the supreme god Shangdi.
-The Records of the Grand Historian instead make Houji the son of the Emperor Ku, connecting his family to the Yellow Emperor who was sometimes also given the Zhou's surname.
+The Records of the Grand Historian instead makes Houji the son of the Emperor Ku, connecting his family to the Yellow Emperor who was sometimes also given the Zhou's surname.

 Sima Qian goes on to record Houji's son Buzhu abandoning court life and his fief of Tai, apparently taking up the nomadic life of the Rong and Di tribes around Xia.
 His son Ju continued this before Duke Liu settled his people at a place called Bin.
 The rulers of Bin were listed as Qingjie, Huangpu (皇仆), Chaifu (差弗), Huiyu (毀隃), Gongfei (公非), Gaoyu (高圉), Yayu (亞圉), and Gongshu Zulei (公叔祖類).

 The prosperity of Bin led to attacks from hostile peoples: the Rong, Di, and Xunyu (薰育 / 獯鬻).
-After four attempts to buy them off failed, the old duke refused to lead his people into battle but instead relocated his family to the foot of Mount Qishan in the Wei valley.
+After four attempts to buy them off failed, the patriarch refused to lead his people into battle but instead relocated his family to the foot of Mount Qishan in the Wei valley.
 After finding his choice confirmed by their oracle bones, the other people who had lived in Bin left the caves and huts they had fled to and followed them, erecting a new city complete with a formal palace, ancestral temple, and altar.
-The rapid success of the new location then caused neighboring tribes of Yu and Rui to join Zhou, rather than attack.
+The rapid success of the new location then caused neighboring tribes of Yu and Rui – also affiliates of the Ji ancestral temple – to join Zhou, rather than attack.